lando/lando/docs/config/pantheon.md

 ## Importing Your Database and Files

-Once you've started up your Pantheon site you will need to pull in your database and files before you can really start to dev all the dev.
-There are two easy ways to do this...
+Once you've started up your Pantheon, site you will need to pull in your database and files before you can really start to dev all the dev.
+There are two easy ways to do this as shown below:

 ### 1. Using `lando pull`